fleetdm/fleet/docs/Using-Fleet/MDM-macOS-settings.md

 3. Run the `fleetctl apply -f <your-YAML-file-here>` command.

-> It may take up to 30 minutes for Fleet to collect and store the encryption keys from all hosts.
+> It may take up to one hour for Fleet to collect and store the disk encryption keys from all hosts.

 ### Viewing a disk encryption key